The new CD album “Yoko Nishii plays Sergei Rachmaninov” has been released!

 In 2017 – in January she gave a concert at Croatian Embassy in Japan on the occation of the 25th Anniversary of the International Recognition of the Republic of Croatia.
 In September she had 6 concerts-tour in Croatia including concerts at Mimara Museum in Zagreb and at Academy of Arts in Split both organized by Japanese Embassy in Croatia.

 In 2018 – in March she published CD “Franjo Krezma: Reverie – Miniatures for violin and piano” with Kresimir Marmilic (Vn) from Croatian CD label “NOTA BENE Records” and held 9 Duo concerts-tour in Croatia.
 In September she held a concert in honour of the 180th anniversary of Franciscan classic grammar school in Sinj & the 25th anniversary of establishing diplomatic relations between Croatia and Japan in Sinj, Croatia.
 She also held a Japan – Mostar friendship concert in Mostar, Bosnia and Herzegovina.
-In December she gave a concert co-organized by Japanese Embassy in Croatia and Croatian Radio Television (HRT) at the HRT studio Bajsic in Zagreb, Croatia on the occasion of the 25th anniversary of establishing diplomatic relations between Croatia and Japan, which was broadcast live by HRT.
+In December she gave a concert co-organized by Japanese Embassy in Croatia and Croatian Radio Television (HRT), with the support of the Croatian President’s Office, at the HRT studio Bajsic in Zagreb, Croatia on the occasion of the 25th anniversary of establishing diplomatic relations between Croatia and Japan, which was broadcast live by HRT.

 In 2019 – in September she held a concert in Porec, organized by Croatian Olympic Committee for the purpose of promoting the Olympic Games Tokyo 2020.